300ms/js-capstone-project/README.md

 We have been asked to build a platform game such as the turn-based RPG game.
 We tried to design a simple but creative game, and implement it using Phaser.

+The Game logic is, player walks around the map, find enemies and destroy them.
+In a fight, for each enemy unit gets destroyed, player earns 10 points.
+For each player character unit gets destroyed, player loses 10 points.

+The Game contains:

+<h3>5 scenes</h3>

+* BootScene: This is the first scene displayed.
+It contains directions to a new game or to the Highscores Scene.

+* WorldScene: This is the scene that displayed when player starts to a new game.
+Player has a character to move on the map in boundaries.
+There are several, invisible, randomly spawned boxes on this scene.
+When character collides with one of these boxes, battle begins and this scene gets swapped with the BattleScene.
+When player press on "ESC" button on this scene, player score gets registered by LeaderBoard API request.

+* BattleScene: This is the scene that displayed when user gets into a battle.
+Enemy characters are at the left side, player characters are at the right side.
+3 different action menus at the bottom of the screen.

+* UIScene: This is the scene that controls the UI elements in the Battle Scene like action menus and characters on the screen.
+It gets the Battle Scene and works with it.

+* Highscores Scene: This is the scene that displays the top 5 scores of this game.
+It gets all scores by LeaderBoard API request, filter the highest 5 of them and print on the screen.

+<h3>2 types of units</h3>

+* Player Character: Character type belongs to the player which is being used to fight against enemies.
+* Enemy Character: Simple enemy characters which must be found and destroyed to earn points.

+<h3>3 types of Action Menus</h3>

+* Heroes Menu, contains the list of player characters.
+Characters are picked by the turn, not the player.
+* Action Menu, contains the list of actions.
+Action is picked by the player.
+In this game, there is only one action named "Attack".
+* Enemies Menu, contains the list of enemies.
+Enemy is picked by the player.

 ### Built With
 Components of this project is listed below;